Vitamins and minerals: the basics

 Vitamin and mineral deficiencies

 If your child isn’t getting enough vitamins or minerals over a period of time, this is often called a ‘deficiency’.
-It means there’s a shortage of one or more vitamins and minerals in your child’s body.

 These are the most common vitamin deficiencies in Australian children: